Jonathan-Chang/finalproject/README.md

 ## **Implementation:**
 C++, BST, Red-Black Tree

-6.~~**Demo:** A short demonstration of your program.
-Have this ready to go; do not waste time “setting up.”
-You may decide to provide static screen shots and sample output instead of running your program “live”, to ensure a smooth presentation.~~

 ## **Experimental Plan:**
 Integers, in order, reverse order, randomized,split inorder randomized inorder and with varying input size (on insert, search, and delete).
 The random numbers will be generated with a random seed.